-Acid rain, or precipitation, comes in many forms: rain, snow, sleet, hail and fog, and as deposits of acid particles, aerosols and gases.
-It is formed when sulfur dioxide and nitrogen oxides combine with moisture in the atmosphere to produce sulfuric acid and nitric acid.
+Acid rain comes in many forms: rain, snow, sleet, hail and fog (wet deposition), and as deposits of acid particles, aerosols and gases (dry deposition).
+It is formed when sulfur dioxide (SO2) and nitrogen oxides (NOx) combine with moisture in the atmosphere to produce sulfuric acid and nitric acid.

-Aquatic - Fish populations are damaged in a number of ways.
-Acidic water disrupts their reproductive cycle.
-It also leaches aluminum from the soil into the water, clogging the fish's gills and altering their blood chemistry.
-As a lake becomes acidified, one species after another disappears.
-In addition to sensitive lakes, the Adirondack region includes thousands of miles of streams and rivers also sensitive to acidic deposition.
-Over half of these may become acidic during spring snowmelt.
+Aquatic - Freshwater macroinvertebrates, plants, and fish populations are damaged when acidic water disrupts their reproductive cycle.
+Aluminum leaches from the soil into the water, altering the chemistry and clogging the fish's gills.
+As water bodies become acidified, one species after another disappears.
+In addition to sensitive lakes, the Adirondack region includes thousands of miles of streams and rivers that are also sensitive to acidic deposition.

-Forests - Sulfur and nitrogen deposition have caused adverse impacts on certain highly sensitive forest ecosystems, most notably the high-elevation, spruce-fir forests in the eastern United States.
+Forests - Sulfur and nitrogen deposition have caused adverse impacts on certain highly-sensitive forest ecosystems, most notably the high-elevation, spruce-fir forests in the eastern United States.
 Forests are damaged because acid precipitation drains nutrients from the soil.
 Excess nitrogen in the air also may adversely affect tree growth.
-Evidence of decreased growth and dieback has been found in the Adirondacks already.
+Evidence of decreased growth and dieback has been found in the Adirondacks.

 Visibility - Dry acidic particles in the air lessen visibility.
 When winds blow from the southwest at Whiteface Mountain in the Adirondacks, visibility can be reduced from 50 miles to fewer than 5 miles.

-Materials - For materials and cultural resources, dry deposition (the deposition of particles and gases between rain events) is now considered to be more damaging to stone than wet deposition (the deposition of particles and gases during rain events).
+Architecture - For materials, buildings, bridges and cultural resources, dry deposition is now considered to be more damaging to stone than wet deposition.

 Things You Can Do to Help

-- Conserve energy in your home, office and automobile.
+- Conserve energy in your home and office.